Everything You Need To Know About Seasonal Eyelash Shedding

-- Inform your clients during consultation/via social media posts about the potential for seasonal shedding so they know in advance that this is something they may experience
+- Inform your clients during consultations/via social media posts about the potential for seasonal lash shedding so they know in advance that this is something they may experience.

-- Assure them it will only last for a cycle or two and then everything goes back to normal
+- Assure them that lash shedding will only last for a cycle or two and then everything goes back to normal.

-- Take care of your body during the autumn season by supplementing in essential vitamins and proper nutrition.
+- Advise clients to take care of their bodies during the autumn season by supplementing in essential vitamins and proper nutrition.
 Taking care of ourselves from the inside out becomes even more important at this time of year - hair is not deemed essential to your survival, so if your body needs extra nutrients due to the cold outside, your body will think nothing of taking its attention away from nurturing hair growth so that the focus can shift to organs and fat storage which are necessary for survival.

-- Avoid situations that can cause advanced hair loss, for example stress - make sure you relax as much as possible (eyelash extension treatments are great for that, coincidentally)
+- Avoid situations that can cause advanced hair loss, for example stress - inform your clients that they need to make sure they relax as much as possible (eyelash extensions treatments are great for that, coincidentally)

-- Remember aftercare - more than ever you need to ensure you take excellent care of your lashes - wash as normal, pat dry, brush.
-No picking them or playing with them, try not to sleep on the face.
+- Remember aftercare - more than ever your clients need to ensure that they take excellent care of their lashes - cleaning them with a lash shampoo and cleansing eyelash brush, and brushing them daily with an eyelash brush.
+No picking them or playing with them and try not to sleep facedown.
 Basically, avoid upsetting the hair follicle!